abeeraftab123/Color-Token-Collectible-NFTs/README.md

 If a Smart Contract implements these methods and events, it can be called an ERC721 Non-Fungible Token Contract and, once deployed, it will be responsible to keep track of the created tokens on Ethereum.

+## Color-Token-Collectible-NFTs
+This project uses ERC-721 standard on Ethereum Blockchain to demonstarate the functioning of Non-Fungible Tokens using color codes as tokens.

 ## Run Instructions

 To run the react app: